 - A new logo does not change your life overnight

 - Your logo is just one part of your overall branding.
-In addition to your new logo or rebranded logo, other promotional marketing tools should be utilized to draw more attention to your updated look.
+Also, other promotional marketing tools should be utilized to draw more attention to your updated look.

-- Be sure to use your internal brand ambassadors to help push out your new look and amplify excitement across multiple platforms.
+- Use your internal brand ambassadors to help push out your new look and amplify excitement across multiple platforms.

 Remember that we’re here to help.
 We want your business to grow and succeed!